BITSS-OPA/opa-deworming/code/01_final_opa.md

 This report is part of an Open Policy Analysis (OPA) on deworming interventions.
 OPA is an approach to policy analysis wherein data, code, materials, and clear accounts of methodological decisions are made freely available to facilitate collaboration, discussion, and reuse.
 This OPA contains an [interactive graph](https://bitss-opa.shinyapps.io/dw-app/) that best represents the facts to inform policy makers, one report (this document) that clearly explains all the analysis, and [a repository](https://github.com/BITSS-OPA/opa-deworming) that contains all the materials to reproduce the report and final output.

 This report describes four approaches to compute the net present value of mass deworming interventions.
-The first two approaches are exact reproductions from previous research [@baird2016worms; @klps4], and the third approach is a combination of the previous two with some modification suggested by [Evidence Action](https://www.evidenceaction.org), a key technical assistance partner in this area that provides technical support to government-run deworming programs, and the fourth approach expands the previous three approaches with benefits from the mortality rate reduction of under-five children born from the deworming respondents with inspiration from **XXX (2022)**.
-The fourth approach uses the same benefits as the previous approaches and adjusts for different costs, prevalence rates, treatment length across settings, and values for extended life Though these are modeled estimates and should be interpreted with caution, this report suggests that this final approach should be used as the best available policy estimate to compare costs and benefits of deworming in different settings.
+The first two approaches are exact reproductions from previous research [@baird2016worms; @klps4], the third approach is a combination of the previous two with some modification suggested by [Evidence Action](https://www.evidenceaction.org), a key technical assistance partner in this area that provides technical support to government-run deworming programs, and it represent the best estimate available for the [version 1.0](https://github.com/BITSS-OPA/opa-deworming/releases/tag/v1.0) of this OPA.

+The fourth approach expands the previous approaches with benefits from the mortality rate reduction of under-five children born from the deworming respondents [@klps5].
+It uses the same benefits as the previous approaches and adjusts for different costs, prevalence rates, and treatment length across settings.
+Though these are modeled estimates and should be interpreted with caution, this report suggests that this final approach should be used as the best available policy estimate to compare costs and benefits of deworming in different settings.

 The main policy estimate predicts that a mass deworming intervention will have a net present value (comparison of a stream of benefits and costs from today's perspective) of USD \$289.8 (in 2018 dollars) per children for a setting with average prevalence and average unit costs (among the countries for which Evidence Action has data).
 We encourage readers interested in learning about the predicted value for a specific setting to use the [interactive app](https://bitss-opa.shinyapps.io/dw-app/).